sarahciston/codingcare/posts/guide.md

 * "conquer my trouble starting and finishing. bounce ideas off of others. build something I'm proud of"

 >"For me, I could figure out how to code but I didn't really know what to use for what, and for the specific things I like.
 Also part of the issues here is there's so many things you could do, right?"
->Ada Toydemir, they/them, MS Computer Science
+>Ada Toydemir, they/them, MS Computer Science, USC

 To explore how we might best create community, I asked each person to share what they were currently working on, some topics they knew about, some topics they wanted to know about.
 The goal here is to look for overlaps: Where do what you know about and what I want to know about intersect?
 Here lies magic!